TL;DR: Add a devcontainer to your projects now, you’ll thank me later.

 Bonus tip - Use with GitHub Codespaces

 At the time of writing GitHub Codespaces is in private preview, so you’ll need to request access, or wait until it’s publicly available.
+Update: At GitHub Universe 2022 it was announced that you can get up to 60 hours free Codespaces time with a Free or Pro GitHub account.

 If you have a devcontainer in your GitHub repo, when you open a GitHub Codespace, it’ll use that definition.
 This is really awesome, but I don’t think I can do it justice, instead, check out this video my colleague Alvaro did to show it off.
 He literally can’t contain his excitement.